bathrobe-enthusiast/notes/content/posts/steel.md

 ### Importance
 Properties vary with carbon %: low-carbon steel is soft but tough, high-carbon steel is hard but brittle.
-In the early years, wrought iron was cooked with charcoal to absorb carbon, or wrought and cast iron were mixed to adjust proportions; high0quality steel remained laborious to create and was reserved for critical applications eg. cutting edge of knives/swords, springs in clocks.
+In the early years, wrought iron was cooked with charcoal to absorb carbon, or wrought and cast iron were mixed to adjust proportions; high-quality steel remained laborious to create and was reserved for critical applications eg. cutting edge of knives/swords, springs in clocks.

 ### Development